 Equipment capable of being locked out.
-If an energy isolating device is capable of being locked out, the employer must use a lockout system unless the employer
+If an energy isolating device can be locked out, the employer must use a lockout system unless the employer

 can prove that the tagout system will provide "full employee protection."
 Remember, if you can lock it out, do not tag it out.

 Equipment not capable of being locked out.
-If the employer can prove that an energy isolating device is not capable of being locked out, the employer must
+If the employer can prove that an energy isolating device is cannot be locked out, the employer must

 use a tagout system.
 To use a tagout system, the employer must meet the requirements for additional training and periodic inspections.

 You actually have three options when performing lockout/tagout:

 Option 1: Lockout (LO): Lockout follows an established procedure for placing

 a lockout device such as a padlock on an energy-isolating device to create a physical barrier of protection.
 If an energy- isolating device can accept a lockout device, you must use lockout

 – no exceptions!

 Option 2: Tagout (TO): Tagout is a procedure for placing a warning tag or sign – a tagout device – on an energy- isolating device that cannot accept a lockout device.